 It appears that glutathione (GSH) controls when inflammation increases or decreases as need be by instructing and influencing our immune white cells.
-Additionally, autoimmune disease also appears to be hallmarked by imbalanced glutathione levels.15
+Additionally, the autoimmune disease also appears to be hallmarked by imbalanced glutathione levels.15

 Rebalancing glutathione levels can restore immune system competence and bring chronic inflammation under better control.

-Glutathione helps your immune systems stay strong and ready to fight infections.
+Glutathione helps your immune systems stay healthy and ready to fight infections.
 While vitamin C seems to get all the accolades when it comes to immunity, glutathione is the under-recognized supporting actor who deserves the starring role.